simplex-chat/simplex-chat/blog/20230103-simplex-chat-v4.4-disappearing-messages.md

 <img src="./images/20230103-verification.png" width="288">

-SimpleX Chat design solves the possibility of messaging servers substituting the key during the initial connection (man-in-the-middle attack) by requiring that the invitation link is passed via another channel.
+SimpleX Chat design prevents the possibility of messaging servers substituting the key during the initial connection (man-in-the-middle attack) by requiring that the invitation link is passed via another channel.
 I wrote more about how MITM attack works in [this post](https://www.poberezkin.com/posts/2022-12-07-why-privacy-needs-to-be-redefined.html).
 But this other channel, however unlikely, could still have been compromised by an attacker to replace the invitation link you sent.
 That is the reason why we recommend sharing QR code in a video call – this is very complex for an attacker to replace it in this case.

 This new feature allows you to verify, via yet another channel, that the connection is secure and the keys were not replaced.
 You can either scan the security code from your contact's app, or compare codes visually, or even read it in a voice call – if your and your contact's app have the same security code for each other then the connection is secure.